Grizzlies vs. Hawks Prediction & Picks - December 23

 Grizzlies Performance Insights

-- The Grizzlies are scoring just 106.4 points per game (worst in NBA), but they've played better at the other end of the court, where they are surrendering 112.1 points per game (10th-ranked).
+- The Grizzlies are averaging only 106.4 points per game (worst in NBA), but they've played better at the other end of the court, where they are allowing 112.1 points per game (10th-ranked).

-- Memphis ranks 24th in the NBA with 42 boards per contest, but it is giving up 45.6 rebounds per game, which ranks fifth-worst in the league.
+- Memphis, who ranks 24th in the league with 42 rebounds per game, is allowing 45.6 rebounds per contest, which is fifth-worst in the NBA.

-- The Grizzlies haven't put up many assists this year, ranking fourth-worst in the NBA with 23.8 assists per game.
+- The Grizzlies haven't posted many assists this season, ranking fourth-worst in the NBA with 23.8 assists per game.

-- With 15 forced turnovers per game, Memphis is fourth-best in the league.
-It ranks 24th in the league by averaging 14.2 turnovers per contest.
+- With 15 forced turnovers per game, Memphis ranks fourth-best in the league.
+It ranks 24th in the league by committing 14.2 turnovers per contest.

-- The Grizzlies rank 12th in the NBA by sinking 13 treys per game, but they own a 33.7% shooting percentage from downtown, which ranks fourth-worst in the league.
+- The Grizzlies rank fourth-worst in the NBA with a 33.7% shooting percentage from three-point land.
+Meanwhile, they are sinking 13 three-pointers per game (12th-ranked in league).

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.